 Chances are, you don’t carry Birding with you everywhere you go.
 But chances are, increasingly these days, that you do carry your phone with you everywhere you go.
 So if you find yourself away from your print copy of Birding, you can enjoy these and other features online.
 Just flip through the pages as you would with the print copy of the magazine.

 That was easy!
 For a (very) slightly more challenging application, click on p.
 26: Paul Hess’s “News and Notes” column.
-You’ll find the content that appears in the print version of the April Birding (articles on Golden-winged Warblers and Savannah Sparrows)—and them some: an extensive review of a new field mark for separating Yellow-bellied Flycatchers from the Pacific-slope and Cordilleran flycatchers in the “Western” Flycatcher complex.
+You’ll find the content that appears in the print version of the April Birding (articles on Golden-winged Warblers and Savannah Sparrows)—and then some: an extensive review of a new field mark for separating Yellow-bellied Flycatchers from the Pacific-slope and Cordilleran flycatchers in the “Western” Flycatcher complex.

 Why did we do that?
 Why did we put the flycatcher content online?
 One reason, of course, has to do with space.
 There are practical constraints on how much we can put in print, but not online.
 But there’s something else.
 The primary resources for this flycatcher content are chiefly online.
 Hess cites many online sources in his article, and it’s frustrating at best to keyboard in URLs that you read about in print.
 In the online version, though, you just click on the URLs, and—voila!—you have immediate access to the primary literature.